ubercomrade/esdeg/README.md

 ## Introduction
 We developed approach that estimates the enrichment of motifs respecting transcription factor binding sites (TFBS) in promoters of differentially expressed genes (DEGs) derived from RNA-seq experiment.

-* To see more details read article _Oshchepkov, Dmitry, Irina Chadaeva, Rimma Kozhemyakina, Svetlana Shikhevich, Ekaterina Sharypova, Ludmila Savinkova, Natalya V. Klimova, Anton Tsukanov, Victor G. Levitsky, and Arcady L. Markel.
+* You can find more details in article _Oshchepkov, Dmitry, Irina Chadaeva, Rimma Kozhemyakina, Svetlana Shikhevich, Ekaterina Sharypova, Ludmila Savinkova, Natalya V. Klimova, Anton Tsukanov, Victor G. Levitsky, and Arcady L. Markel.
 2022.
 "Transcription Factors as Important Regulators of Changes in Behavior through Domestication of Gray Rats: Quantitative Data from RNA Sequencing" International Journal of Molecular Sciences 23, no. 20: 12269. https://doi.org/10.3390/ijms232012269_

 ## Requirements